u85858558/simple-personal-blog/README.md

 ## Simple blog on the laravel

-this call is taken from this repository https://github.com/LaravelDaily/Laravel-Roadmap-Beginner-Challenge
+this challenge is taken from this repository https://github.com/LaravelDaily/Laravel-Roadmap-Beginner-Challenge